 - Best Things to do in Hong Kong in 3 and 4 Days

 - More Things to do in Hong Kong in 5 days

 IMPORTANT TRAVEL TIPS FOR HONG KONG

 Find a short pre-travel guide for Hong Kong before talking about fun things to do in Hong Kong.

-Visa Regulations for Hong Kong:
+Visa Regulations for Hong Kong

-When to Visit Hong Kong:
+Best Time to Visit Hong Kong

 May through August can be really hot in Hong Kong, but for the rest of the year, the weather is mostly mild.
 I visited in March/April and it was lovely, though a bit humid at times.
 However, at that time of year, there is a huge art exhibition going on and prices for accommodations are much higher.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 Hong Kong has amazing public transportation, and it is very comfortable using its buses and metros.